bsorrentino/langgraph4j/how-tos/src/site/markdown/persistence.md

     __START__
     agent
     AiMessage { text = "Yes, your name is Bartolo.
-How can I help you today?" toolExecutionRequests = null }
+How can I assist you today?" toolExecutionRequests = null }
     __END__